 Note: A Linux driver ties to a specific Linux kernel version.
 Therefore, in order to inject drivers into X2P Driver Database for a specific kernel version, all drivers must be valid for such kernel version.
 And the drivers injected will work with this specific kernel version only.

 1. Find a Linux machine that has the same kernel version as the source machine.
 Source machine itself is one of the best choices.

 2. Upload bootofxx2p.iso to the Linux machine, for example, /root/platespin/bootofxx2p.iso.

-3. Upload to the Linux machine the driver (.o or .ko file) to be injected to X2P Driver Database , for example, /root/platespin/drivers.
+3. Upload to the Linux machine the driver (.ko file) to be injected to X2P Driver Database , for example, /root/platespin/drivers.